thirtysix/TFBS_footprinting_manuscript/README.md

-## 2.10 Run TFBS_footprinter3 on Neanderthal verion of variant locations (\~20,000 positions/transcript promoters)
+## 3.4 Run TFBS_footprinter3
+On Neanderthal verion of variant locations (\~20,000 positions/transcript promoters)

 ```
     $ python3 004.tfbs_footprinter_run.neanderthal.chunks.py
 ```

-## 2.11 Run script analyzing differences between TF binding affinities in modern human vs. Neanderthal variants
+## 3.5 Analyze TF binding affinities
+Differences between modern human vs. Neanderthal variants

 ```
     $ python3 005.tf_frame_score_changes.py
 ```

+# 4. Instructions - Analysis of the differentially binding TFs (DB TFs)
+Various analyses of DB TF expression in secondary datasets.

+## 4.1 Generate cluster/heatmap - FANTOM
-## 2.12 Run script to generate cluster/heatmap of differentially binding TFs gene expression, using all healthy whole body tissues in FANTOM dataset.
+Of differentially binding TFs gene expression, using all healthy whole body tissues in FANTOM dataset.
 A truncated (to only TF genes) and compressed (to parquet format) FANTOM dataset file is provided as part of this repository (~400 MB to ~1 MB).
 ```
     $ python3 006.clustermap.fantom_expression_tf_genes.py
 ```

+## 4.2 Generate cluster/heatmap and expression module plots - Allen Brain Atlas
-## 2.13 Run script to generate cluster/heatmap of differentially binding TFs gene expression, using all healthy brain tissues in Allen Brain Atlas dataset.
+Of differentially binding TFs gene expression, using all healthy brain tissues in Allen Brain Atlas dataset.
 A truncated (to only TF genes) and compressed (to parquet format) Allen Brain Atlas dataset file is provided as part of this repository (~180 MB to ~3 MB).
 ```
     $ python3 007.allen_brain_atlas.py
 ```

-## 2.14 Run script to do analysis of single cell data from cortical regions.
+## 4.3 Analysis of single cell data from cortical regions
 See script description below regarding \~5GB of data that needs to be manually downloaded from [https://portal.brain-map.org/atlases-and-data/rnaseq/human-multiple-cortical-areas-smart-seq](https://portal.brain-map.org/atlases-and-data/rnaseq/human-multiple-cortical-areas-smart-seq)
 Additional Python libraries need to be installed to process the single cell data.
 ```
     $ conda install -c conda-forge python-igraph